cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 - **-parameters**
 The input has to be a file containing extra parameters for T-Coffee.
 Parameters read this way behave as if they had been added on the right end of the command line that they either supersede (one value parameter) or complete (list of values).
 Here is an example of usage that will cause T-Coffee to apply the* **fast_pair** *method onto the sequences contained in ``sample_seq1.fasta``.
 If you wish, you can also pipe these arguments into T-Coffee by naming the parameter file 'stdin' (as a rule, any file named stdin is expected to receive its content via the stdin).

-.. warning:: This parameter file can ONLY contain valid parameters; comments are not allowed.
+.. warning:: The parameter file can ONLY contain valid parameters; comments are not allowed.
 Parameters passed this way will be checked like normal parameters.

 ::

   $$: t_coffee -parameters=sample_file.param
   or
-  $: cat sample_param_file.param | t_coffee -parameters=stdin
+  $: cat sample_file.param | t_coffee -parameters=stdin

   **********sample_file.param***********
    -in=Ssample_seq1.fasta,Mfast_pair